-The current monitoring frequency (biannually) should be maintained until 2 years post-construction in accordance with the WRP Management Plan.
-As the WRP population remains above the trigger value, contingency measures involving an increase in monitoring frequency, further population investigation or consultation with the Department of Environment and Regulation and the Department of the Environment is not required at this stage.
+Two years of post construction biannual monitoring has now been completed, based on the official opening date of 4 March 2015.
+As set out in the WRP Management Plan, monitoring should continue on an annual basis until five years post construction, until year 2020.
+As the WRP population remains above the trigger value, contingency measures involving an increase in monitoring frequency, further population investigation or consultation with the Department of Environment and Regulation and the Department of the Environment and Energy (formerly Department of the Environment) is not required at this stage.